erik-geant/restless-frost/README.md

         print(item)
 ```

-2. What are the differences between lists, tuples and dicts in Python?
+2. What are the differences between lists, tuples, sets and dicts in Python?

-3. Can you describe ways you may iterate them?
+3. Can you describe ways you may iterate over them?